IBM/tririga-assistant/docs/_pages/refreshing.markdown

 1. If the password is changed on the assistant account, then open the assistant provisioning form (see installation instructions step D), enter the new password and click `Submit`.

-2. If the timezone information is changed or corrected for any building, then open the assistant provisioning form (see installation instructions step D), enter the new password and click `Submit`.
+2. If the timezone information is changed or corrected for any building, then open the assistant provisioning form (see installation instructions step D) and click `Submit`.

 3. If a new building or space is added, or removed, please contact an IBM TRIRIGA Assistant team member or submit a support ticket.